Amy Loftus

-Amy Loftus is a Chicago-born singer/songwriter, now resident in Los Angeles.
+Amy Loftus is an American singer-songwriter, now resident in Los Angeles.

 She worked as an actress in Los Angeles in the late 1990s, appearing in Days of Our Lives, HBO's Tracey Takes On... and in the films Introducing Dorothy Dandridge and The 13th Floor.
 She later moved to Nashville as part of a musical duo, before going solo and beginning to tour on her own.
 Her first solo record Straight to Amy was produced by Will Kimbrough and released in 2005.

 Loftus was named "Best New Singer/Songwriter" by Nashville Scene magazine in their October 27, 2005 "Best of Nashville" edition, and she placed third in the "Folk/Singer-Songwriter" category in the International Songwriting Competition in 2006 for the song "Work to Do" written with Will Kimbrough.

 In 2011 she signed with Lakeshore Records, and in 2012 her song "Surrender" was written for the One For The Money soundtrack.
 She continues to tour and perform in the Los Angeles area.